Struggling to find freelance work?

 If you really need to find a job right now and don’t have enough time to search for gigs on multiple freelance marketplaces, you can use a paid service like Vollna to instantly find a list of jobs for you.

 These services look up freelance job sites, job boards, and marketplaces to find relevant job postings that match your skills and experience.
 And then it will notify you whenever a new job is available for you to apply.
-They can be a bit expensive, but sometimes it’s easier to invest $10 a month to get new job notifications than spending dozens of hours searching for jobs.
+They can be a bit expensive, but sometimes it’s easier to invest $10 a month to get new job notifications than spend dozens of hours searching for jobs.

 #9 Twitter Advanced Search

 Today, almost all businesses around the world have a Twitter account.
 And when they’re looking to recruit fresh blood, the first thing they do is post it on their Twitter.
 You just have to know how to look for them.

 This is easy with Twitter’s Advanced Search tool.
 In the keywords section, type in the title of the job you’re seeking.
 For this example, I searched “designer” jobs.